-- 1. Due to the anticipated grading and other servicing requirements for the urban commercial development no tree retention is anticipated for the site outside of the potential areas identified on Map 3.
-Plantings of native vegetation are recommended as part of the development.
+- 1. Due to the anticipated grading and other servicing requirements for the urban residential development no tree retention is anticipated for the site outside of the potential areas identified on Map 3.
+Plantings of native vegetation are recommended as part of the development, including the 7.5 metre south and east buffer described above.
 Potential native species to plant include nannyberry, elderberry and dogwood shrubs along with sugar maple, red maple, basswood, balsam fir, bur oak, tamarack, and white spruce trees.
 Sourcing native species from local seed sources is strongly recommended to ensure adaptability and longevity.
 With respect to planting sensitivities due to the silty clay soils, tree and shrub species that have a high water demand are not recommended.
 These species include willows, poplars, Manitoba maple, and elm; - 2.
-Also due to the silty clay soils, Paterson (2018) recommended that trees placed within 7.5 metres of a foundation wall consist of low water demand trees with shallow roots systems that extend less than 1.5 metres below ground surface.
-Trees placed greater than 7.5 metres from the foundation wall may consist of moderate water demanding trees with roots extending to a maximum two metre depth.
-Paterson (2018) noted that shrubs and other small plantings are permitted within the 7.5 metre setback area; - 3.
 To provide sediment and erosion control, delineate the work area, and protect adjacent vegetation to be retained and their associated critical root zones, silt fencing is to be installed along the perimeter of the work area.
 The fencing must be properly keyed in to filter runoff and assist in keeping wildlife out of the work area.
 The fencing will need to be maintained as required including repair of broken sections and removal of accumulated sediment.
 Signs, notices or posters are not to be attached to any tree.
 No grading, heavy machinery traffic, stockpiling of material, machinery maintenance and refueling or other activities that may cause soil compaction are to occur outside of the work area delineated by the silt fencing.
 The root system, trunk or branches of the trees to be retained are to be protected and not damaged.
 If any roots of trees to be retained are exposed during site alterations, the roots shall be immediately reburied with soil or covered with filter cloth, burlap or woodchips and kept moist until the roots can be buried permanently.
 A plastic covering should be used to retain moisture during an extended period when watering is not possible.
 Any roots that must be cut are to be cut cleanly to facilitate healing and as far from the tree as possible.
 Exhaust fumes from all equipment during construction will not be directed towards the canopy of trees to be retained.
 The silt fencing is to be retained and kept in proper working order until all site servicing and construction has been completed and the site has been stabilized.